Louisa Flowers

-Louisa Flowers (1849–1928) was a civic leader and property owner in Portland, Oregon where she was a resident for 45 years.
+Louisa Flowers (c.
+1849–1928) was a civic leader and property owner in Portland, Oregon where she was a resident for 45 years.

 Life

-Louisa Thatcher was born in Boston, Massachusetts in 1849.
+Louisa Thatcher was born in Boston, Massachusetts in about 1849.
 In 1882, she married Allen Ervin Flowers in Victoria, British Columbia, and moved to Portland.
 They had four sons: Lloyd, Elmer, Ralph, and Ervin.
 Allen Flowers worked at the U.S. Customshouse and became the porter-in-charge on the Portland to Seattle run of the Northern Pacific Railroad.

 Allen Ervin Flowers was a former cabin boy on the Brother Jonathon before jumping ship in 1865 at port.
 After a brief period of hiding along the river as the ship cleared port, he joined the small, but growing African American community in Portland.

 When Flowers moved to Portland, she and husband Allen joined the city’s small African American community, which numbered fewer than 500 people.
 They purchased a farm in the Lents area where they raised horses and grew raspberries; their house became a gathering space for Portland’s small Black community and they hosted members of the three early Black churches.

 Flowers and her husband purchased and built several houses in the old Lower Albina Neighborhood; these properties were located close to the building named in her honor in the Lloyd District.
 Allen Ervin Flowers famously constructed a road on NE Schuyler, becoming Portland's first Black developer in the process, to ensure that Louisa could safely wheel her baby buggy to Union Avenue.